 Arizona uses a fault-based car insurance system to determine who will pay for damages after an accident.
 A fault-based system pins financial responsibility on the party at fault for the car accident.
 The driver or person that caused your car accident, therefore, will have to reimburse you for damages.
 This could be the driver guilty of speeding, distracted driving, drunk driving or another act of negligence or recklessness that caused your crash.
 In most cases, the at-fault driver’s insurance policy will provide coverage.
 This may not be an option, however, after a collision with an uninsured driver.

 If you have uninsured/underinsured car insurance on your policy, this could pay for your damages instead.
 Your own insurance provider may cover the costs of your medical bills and property repairs since the at-fault driver does not have insurance.
 This is an optional kind of insurance in Arizona, however, meaning you may not have it – especially if you wanted the cheapest possible premiums.
-Without uninsured/underinsured car insurance, your only other option for recovery would be a personal injury lawsuit.
+Without uninsured/underinsured car insurance, your only other option for recovery would be a personal injury lawsuit in Peoria.

 Can I Go After an At-Fault Driver’s Personal Assets If They Are Uninsured or Underinsured?